Fluoride Reduction

 Summary:

-There is no definitive time frame for when a AAL fluoride filter should be replaced, nor a guaranteed lifespan.
-If unsure periodic water testing or filter replacement based on usage are recommended but often not feasible.
+There is no definitive time frame for when an AAL fluoride filter should be replaced, nor a guaranteed lifespan.
+If unsure, periodic water testing or filter replacement based on usage are recommended, but often not feasible.

 How much water do you use?